sagemath/trac_to_gh/Issue 1917.md

 # Issue 1917: [with patch; needs EASY review] linbox -- get rid of crazy OS X charpoly workaround, since linbox isn't broken anymore (also that workaround was buggy when minpoly != charpoly)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1917

 Original creator: was